joshmsmith/temporal-release-orchestrator-demo-python/README.md

-# temporal-release-orchestrator-demo-python
-A release orchestration demo in python

-# Temporal Idempotence By Validation Demo
+# Temporal Release Orchestration Demo App
 This is a simple [Temporal](https://temporal.io/) demo in Python that orchestrates a release process, made up of one to many deploys, to one to many environments.

 ## Releasing is a Troublesome Process